Sterling rises from 2-year low as Brexit nerves ease a little

 The pound had hit a two-year low last week against the Bank

-bomb attacks in Brussels last week had seen the chances of a
+attacks in Brussels last week had seen the chances of a Brexit

 But by Tuesday most bookies had widened their odds again,